 Trusted Novus Bank’s (TNB’s) Board of Directors meets at least four times a year.
 There is a clear division of responsibility which ensures a balance of power and authority between the Chairman, who controls and directs the Board meetings and the Chief Executive Officer who carries responsibility for running TNB’s operations.

-TNB’s Board presently consists of six members, five of whom, Jens C. B. Lauritzen, Adrian Olivero, Peter Caetano, Nguyễn Thị Thiên Hương and Nilesh Banglorewala are non-executive directors.
-Mr. Lauritzen has held the chair since his appointment to the Board in 2001.
+TNB’s Board presently consists of five members, four of whom, Peter Caetano, Adrian Olivero, Nguyễn Thị Thiên Hương and Nilesh Banglorewala are non-executive directors.
+Mr Caetano, succeeded Jens C. B. Lauritzen as Board Chair on 24 March 2022, following Mr. Lauritzen’s retirement.

 The remaining director is the Chief Executive Officer, Christian Bjørløw.